Quantum violations in the Instrumental scenario and their relations to the Bell scenario: The instrumental scenario and its relation to the Bell scenario

 where $\mathcal{T}$ is a placeholder for a correlation set, such as classical $\mathcal{C}$, quantum $\mathcal{Q}$, or GPT $\mathcal{G}$.

-In this sense, correlations in the Instrumental scenario are essentially postselections of Bell scenario correlations: An experimenter might perform many runs of the Bell scenario experiment, but then postselect to examine only those experimental runs when ${y{=}a}$.
-This postselected data will exhibit Instrumental scenario statistics, and moreover, \emph{every} $\mathcal{T}_{\text{Instr}}$ correlation can arise via this sort of postselection on Bell scenario statistics\footnote{The recognition that every $\mathcal{T}_{\text{Instr}}$ correlation must be compatible with $\mathcal{T}_{\text{Bell}}$ is an example of a device-independent causal inference technique which we call \emph{Interruption}.
+In this sense, correlations in the Instrumental scenario {can be seen as} postselections of Bell-scenario correlations: An experimenter might perform many runs of the Bell scenario experiment, but then postselect to examine only those experimental runs when ${y{=}a}$.
+This postselected data will exhibit Instrumental scenario statistics, and moreover, \textit{every} $\mathcal{T}_{\text{Instr}}$ correlation can arise via this sort of postselection on Bell scenario statistics\footnote{The recognition that every $\mathcal{T}_{\text{Instr}}$ correlation must be compatible with $\mathcal{T}_{\text{Bell}}$ is an example of a device-independent causal inference technique which we call \textit{Interruption}.
 Relating pairs of DAGs in this manner is explored more generally in a forthcoming manuscript, currently in preparation~\cite{wolfe2018gptinference}.}.

 To make this relationship between DAGs more concrete, note that compatibility with the Instrumental scenario is defined nearly identically to compatibility with the Bell scenario, except all references to the variable $Y$ get overwritten with references to the variable $A$: